-Delivery Manager endpoint, so in this case a
+Delivery Manager endpoint.
+In this case a

 Reply would be delivered to the

-Delivery Manager, that is not necessarily desired.
+Delivery Manager, and that is not necessarily the desired behavior.

-ReplyToOriginator makes it clear to NServiceBus that the message to be delivered to the endpoint that was the originator of the saga.
+ReplyToOriginator makes it clear to NServiceBus that the message to be delivered to the endpoint was the originator of the saga.